Intrinsic structure of relaxor ferroelectrics from first principles

+UniPero- and CACE-LR-driven FIRE-Swap simulations of the same PMN supercell consistently support the formation of a dominant Nb cluster~\cite{SupplementalMaterial} and the anchored-mesh model.
+Finite-size artifacts are also ruled out~\cite{SupplementalMaterial}.
+By contrast, FIRE-Swap simulations of a $12 \times 12 \times 12$ PZT supercell, the isovalent counterpart of PMN, show a lack of chemical order and numerous small Zr and Ti clusters~\cite{SupplementalMaterial}.

-We have revealed the major compositional features of the anchored-mesh model.
-How does it further describe the geometric and dipolar properties of PMN?
-We perform NVT MD simulations of the $12 \times 12 \times 12$ supercell with the optimized CS, for a thermal temperature $T$ between 100K and 700K, each lasting 10ns.
-For $T=300$K, we calculate the spherically symmetrized structure factor $S(Q)$ with standard Neutron scattering lengths~\footnote{Pb: 9.405fm, Mg: -3.73fm, Nb: 7.054fm, O: 5.803fm}.
-The pair distribution function $H(r)\propto r^{-1}\int_0^\infty Q(S(Q)-1)\sin(Qr)dQ $ is plotted in Fig.~\ref{fig:optimization}(c) for direct comparison with the measurements in PMN powder samples~\footnote{See Supplementary Figure 1 of Ref.~\cite{eremenko2019local} }.
-The general agreement is impressive.
-A minor but notable discrepancy is found near $r\approx 2.5\AA$, where predicted $H(r)$ exhibits a small peak that is invisible in experiments.
-The atomic origin of the peaks in $H(r)$ is illustrated by the lower panel of Fig.~\ref{fig:optimization}(c), which reports relevant radial distribution functions consistently predicted for $T=300$K. We find that the small peak near $r\approx 2.5\mathrm{\AA}$ in predicted $H(r)$ is associated with Pb-O pairs, which exhibit a wide distribution within $[2.25,3.5]\text{\AA}$, in close agreement with the wide Pb-O peaks (one at $r\approx 2.4\mathrm{\AA}$ and strengthened below room temperature) in the same interval found by the X-ray scattering of the same sample~\footnote{See Supplementary Figure 17(a) of Ref.~\cite{eremenko2019local}}.
-So, the discrepancy appears to be a minor issue.
+How do the anchored-mesh model and the MLIP together describes geometric and dipolar properties of PMN?
+We perform DP-driven NVT MD simulations of a $12 \times 12 \times 12$ PMN supercell with the optimized intrinsic CS over thermal temperatures $T$ from 100 K to 700 K, with each run lasting 10 ns.
+For $T=300$ K, we calculate the spherically symmetrized structure factor $S(Q)$ using standard neutron scattering lengths~\footnote{Pb: 9.405 fm, Mg: -3.73 fm, Nb: 7.054 fm, O: 5.803 fm}.
+The pair distribution function $H(r)\propto r^{-1}\int_0^\infty Q(S(Q)-1)\sin(Qr)dQ$ is plotted in Fig.~\ref{fig:RDF}(a) for comparison with measurements on PMN powder samples~\footnote{See Supplementary Figure 1 of Ref.~\cite{eremenko2019local}.}.
+The overall agreement is decent.
+A minor but notable discrepancy appears near $r\approx 2.5~\text{\AA}$, where the predicted $H(r)$ shows a small peak that is absent in experiment.
+The origin of peaks in $H(r)$ is illustrated in the lower panel of Fig.~\ref{fig:RDF}(a), which reports the radial distribution function $g(r)$.
+We find that the small peak near $r\approx 2.5~\text{\AA}$ in the predicted $H(r)$ is associated with Pb-O pairs, which exhibit a broad distribution over $[2.25,3.5]~\text{\AA}$.
+This is in close agreement with the broad Pb-O peaks (one at $r\approx 2.4~\text{\AA}$ and strengthened below room temperature) in the same interval from X-ray scattering~\footnote{See Supplementary Figure 17(a) of Ref.~\cite{eremenko2019local}.}.
+These minor discrepancies are primarily due to errors in density functional approximation~\cite{scan2017}, which affect bond lengths and thermal broadening.
+In ~\cite{SupplementalMaterial}, we show that both $H(r)$ and $g(r)$ are not sensitive to changes in CS~\footnote{This highlights potential non-uniqueness in CS inferred from reverse Monte Carlo methods.}.